|The Walk with Fr. Roderick|

 I *really* love this format, and I think that part of it is that I relate to it so much.
 This is pretty much how I write in this blog. :0 I know that there are blogs out there that are more polished and helpful than mine (AKA: better ;-)).
 And thank goodness for them, because we all benefit from them!
 But my approach to blogging has always been that this is an online journal that I choose to share with others.
-Sometimes I plan posts ahead of time, like the Catholic Book Club or the Church Triumphant posts that Cristina and I collaborate on.
+Sometimes I plan posts ahead of time, like the Catholic Book Club or the Church Triumphant posts.
 But usually, I just await inspiration each morning, and then write about that topic, whatever is on my mind in that moment.

 And so, this morning I was listening to Father talk about some projects he's working on, and how they're not turning out the way he expected, but that's not necessarily a bad thing, right?
 God is always working in there. :) And he mentioned how there are so many things he's been able to do that he strove to achieve, but that there are so many others that he'd like to accomplish.
 As I listened, I related this back to my own life, which is such a pleasing byproduct of this type of informal style.
 There are LOTS of projects that I've always wanted to try (writing, podcasting...), and yet I often hesitate.
 I'm worried about...oh, let us count the ways, shall we?